FilipDev/Spigot-Tutorials/Tutorials/Getting_Started/Your_First_Plugin.md

 	}

 We make this class final because only one instance of your main class can exist.
-This instance is created by Bukkit and instantitaing your main class, or a subclass of your main class will result in an IllegalArgumentException being thrown.
+This instance is created by Bukkit and instantitaing your main class, or a subclass of your main class will result in an IllegalArgumentException.

 ###onEnable() and onDisable()
 Almost every plugin uses these methods.
 The onEnable() method is essentially used in replacement of the main method of traditional Java programs.
 This method is in the JavaPlugin class and is invoked when your plugin is enabled.
 In contrast, the onDisable() method is invoked when your plugin is disabled.